logo

 In 1985, Christine returned to work for Ray Kogovsek, who had chosen not to run for re-election to Congress.
 Since then, the small firm has worked primarily in the Western states on resource and tribal issues as well as local government concerns, capital construction projects and public land use.

-Women In Water Proudly awards fifth scholarship
+Women In Water Proudly awards sixth scholarship

-The academic year 2024-25 application process will open in April of 2024.
+The academic year 2025-26 application process will open in April of 2025.

 A brief history of the formation of Women in Water

 At the Colorado River Water Users' Association annual meeting in Las Vegas five years ago, Cheryl Zittle and Christine Arbogast decided over a glass of wine together to form Women in Water.
 Our first meeting was at the NWRA Federal Affairs Conference in Washington, D.C. in early April of 2018 and subsequent meetings led to the creation of the Women in Water Scholarship Fund.
-Visit the WIW website Funding Women in Water
+Visit

 Who are Women in Water?